Pages

 Electrodes

-Three electrodes are used for getting signals.
-One electrode is placed on the non-muscular part of the body and it's the reference electrode (Ground Electrode /Passive Electrode) which is connected to the ground terminal of the circuit.
-The other two electrodes (Active Electrodes) are placed on the muscle.
-(An electrode is placed on the middle point of the muscles and another one is placed on the edge of the muscles).
-For this experiment, the calf muscle is the target muscle.
+Three electrodes are used to obtain EMG signals.
+One electrode, placed on a non-muscular part of the body, serves as the reference (Ground/Passive Electrode) and is connected to the ground terminal.
+The other two electrodes (Active Electrodes) are positioned on the muscle, with one placed at the muscle's midpoint and the other near the edge.
+For this experiment, the target muscle is the calf.

 Simulated frequency response (Using TINA)